Project-Group-BTP/Multi-UAV-Mobile-Edge-Computing-Hybrid-Optimization/README.md

 ## Objective

-The primary objective of this research is to develop a framework for a multi-UAV-assisted Mobile Edge Computing (MEC) network.
+The primary objective of this research is to develop a framework for a multi-UAV-assisted collaborative Mobile Edge Computing (MEC) network.
 We aim to jointly optimize four interdependent components: task offloading decisions, service caching placement, content caching strategies, and UAV trajectories.
 The goal is to minimize a weighted sum of service latency and system-wide energy consumption while simultaneously maximizing user fairness.

-We are aiming to implement a hybrid optimization approach that combines multi-agent deep reinforcement learning with deterministic but adaptive caching policies.
+We are aiming to implement a hybrid optimization approach that combines **multi-agent deep reinforcement learning** with **collaborative and adaptive caching policies**.
 We are trying to create a generic framework that can be used with different models for finding the best-suited one for our purpose.
 Also trying to incorporate modern Python practices and type annotations.
 Developed using Python 3.12.0 and PyTorch 2.8.0.

 Currently included MARL models:
 - MADDPG (Multi-Agent Deep Deterministic Policy Gradient)